Available Services

 Single-cell multiome ATAC + Gene expression (10X Genomics)

-Single-cell multiome ATAC + Gene Expression technology by 10X Genomics enables concurrent profiling of chromatin accessibility and gene expression at the single-cell level, offering a holistic view of cellular molecular landscapes.
-It aids in understanding cellular diversity, identifying cell types, deciphering regulatory networks, and correlating chromatin accessibility with gene expression.
+Single-cell multiome ATAC + Gene Expression is a cutting-edge technology that enables the simultaneous profiling of chromatin accessibility and gene expression at the single-cell level, providing a comprehensive view of the molecular landscape within individual cells.
+This technology is widely used in various biological research areas, including understanding cellular diversity in tissues, identifying cell types and states, deciphering regulatory networks, and gaining insights into how chromatin accessibility relates to gene expression at the single-cell level.

 NATIONAL FACILITY FOR GENOMICS – Single-Cell Sequencing Analysis